pinheirochagas/mac_ai/guides/homework_1.md

 ### Coding Homework: Analysis Library for Dementia Patient Data

 #### Overview
-In this assignment, you are tasked with developing a Python library called `DementiaAnalysis` designed to analyze a simulated dataset containing neuropsychological assessments and basic demographics of a cohort of patients with dementia.
+In this assignment, you are tasked with developing a Python library called `DementiaAnalysis` designed to analyze a simulated dataset containing neuropsychological assessments and basic demographics of a cohort of patients with dementia (`simulated_cognitive_tests_dataset.csv` in `/guides`).
 This library will help you practice data manipulation, visualization, and statistical analysis using Python.
 Your library will consist of three modules: `importer`, `viz`, and `stats`.
 Each module will have specific functions to import data, visualize it, and perform statistical analyses, respectively.

 #### Dataset Description
 The dataset is a simulated collection of neuropsychological assessments for patients with dementia, including basic demographic information.
 The data is stored in CSV format and contains the following columns: